 • Select Off

-5. Can Alexa Control a Nest Thermostat?
+5. Will Alexa Work with a Nest Thermostat?

 Yes, your Amazon Alexa can be used to control a Nest Thermostat.
 Alexa can also be integrated with with Nest doorbells and cameras.
-Google's own voice control technology, like Google Assistant, can be used to operate your Nest.
+You can even operate a Nest Thermostat with Google Assistant.

-6. Does a Nest Thermostat Function Without Wi-Fi?
+6. Does a Nest Thermostat Work Without Wi-Fi?

-7. Are You Able to Lock a Nest Thermostat?
+7. Can You Lock a Nest Thermostat?

 If you’re having a battle over the thermostat in your home between people who like things hot and others who prefer them cold, Nest has a function to give you the upper hand.